vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 It has already been remarked that the Mahābhārata seems to contain no clear refer-

-ence to the rite of asthi-sa˜

-ncayana, which formed an essential element of antyeṣṭi  as described in several ritual textṣ This rite involved the collection of charred bones and ashes some days after the cremation and disposal of them in various ways—hanging in a bundle on the branch of a tree, or recremating in some special cases, or depositing at the foot of a tree, or, more generally, burying them in a hole dug in the ground and sometimes also building some kind of memorial mound \( śmaśāna\) over them.
+ence to the rite of asthi-sañcayana, which formed an essential element of antyeṣṭi  as described in several ritual textṣ This rite involved the collection of charred bones and ashes some days after the cremation and disposal of them in various ways—hanging in a bundle on the branch of a tree, or recremating in some special cases, or depositing at the foot of a tree, or, more generally, burying them in a hole dug in the ground and sometimes also building some kind of memorial mound \( śmaśāna\) over them.

 Apparently this practice gradually went out of vogue, and, already towards the close of the epic, the custom of depositing the bones in holy river had probably become more commoṇ